neo-one-suite/neo-one/packages/neo-one-website/courses/0-tokenomics/3-escrow/2-transfer/chapter.md

   2. Pre-approve a transfer of tokens to another address.
   3. Call deposit for the tokens pre-approved in 2/

-We also verify that it returns `false` is the transfer is not pre-approved.
+We also verify that it returns `false` if the transfer is not pre-approved.

 ## Wrap Up

-In this chapter we got to use the `Blockchain.currentCallerContract` property we learned about earlier, as well as learned how to call one smart contract from another.
+In this chapter we used the `Blockchain.currentCallerContract` property we learned about earlier, as well as, learned how to call one smart contract from another.
 In the next chapter we'll flesh out the remainder of the Escrow contract.